 Our management team includes the Executive Director and Residence Manager.
 Housed in-program, they are able to provide a high level of support to both the children and staff, to ensure that the vision, values, skill sets, and resources necessary to implement a quality program are strategically deployed in a planned and proactive manner.

-We get to know our prospective foster parents through the SAFE Home Study, and bring them into the Mutual Support family based on their natural abilities as nurturing caregivers and advocates as well as their demonstrated skills to meet the demands of providing care for at-risk children and youth.
+We get to know our prospective foster parents through the SAFE Home Study, and bring them into the Mutual Support family based on their natural abilities as nurturing caregivers and advocates as well as their demonstrated skills to meet the demands of providing care for at-risk children.
 While formal training is not required prior to becoming a foster parent, our foster parents possess a willingness and capacity to learn concepts that are trauma-informed, treatment-specific, and often seem counter-intuitive to popular belief.

 Our dedicated, professional Child care team are graduates of a CYW or SSW diploma program or Child Studies degree from a Canadian college or university.
-Our supervisors and child care workers work tirelessly to provide excellent care, and sometimes are ‘the calm brain’ for children and youth that have often been in multiple placements prior to their admission and find it difficult to regulate their emotions.
+Our supervisors and child care workers work tirelessly to provide excellent care, and sometimes are ‘the calm brain’ for children that have often been in multiple placements prior to their admission and find it difficult to regulate their emotions.
 Our staff often become the secure caregiver that every child needs.

 Mutual Support was incorporated in 1982 as a non-profit corporation in the province of Ontario, Canada.

 Each residence is licensed by MCCSS annually.
 To remain in operation, Mutual Support must be in compliance with MCCSS regulations in all aspects of the licensing process, including: